krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 Meshes can be written to disk in a variety of formats using the Python package `meshio` (https://pypi.org/project/meshio/).

 .. warning::
-    Note that *SeismicMesh* makes the assumption that the first dimension is `z` and the second is `x` while the third is `y`.
+    Note that *SeismicMesh* sizing function makes the assumption that the first dimension is `z` and the second is `x` while the third is `y`.
 This is done in this way since 2D seismological simulations take place in the z-x plane and 3D in the z-x-y plane.
 As a result, the meshes when loaded into visualization software will appear rotated 90 degrees.
-For visualization, we can output in the vtk format using MeshIO (as shown in the examples) and then load the vtk file into Paraview.
+For visualization, we can output in the vtk format using MeshIO (as shown in the examples) and then load the vtk file into ParaView.

 Some things to know
 ---------------------